jenniewillson/trainiacs/README.md

 The main Trainiacs logo always navigates back to the home page.

-The images on the Home Page will navigate to the relevant pages - and each of those pages has easy links to the contact and gallery pages.
+The images on the Home Page will navigate to the relevant pages - and each of those pages has easy links to the contact page.

 The contact page will redirect to a page to confirm the form has been submitted and this also contains a link to home within the text, as well as the usual header and footer links and menus.